 - 5. Place the bag out bag around collar surrounding port hole.
 Starting from the bottom of the collar, roll the bag opening over the edge of the collar.
 With both hands, move around the collar until the bag is in position all the way around the collar.
 Secure bag on collar with buckle strap. - 6.
-Using the bag as a glove, pull the filter into the bag. - 7.
-Remove the buckle strap securing the bag.
+Using the bag as a glove, pull the filter into the bag. - Remove the buckle strap securing the bag.
 Place it aside for use on the next bag.
 Support filter and bag when removing to prevent dust spilling.
 Properly dispose of bag with the filter inside of it. - 8.
+Repeat steps 5-7 for second filter on suspension yoke. - 9.
 Inspect and clean the sealing surface if necessary.